Aijā

 "Aijā" ([ˈaijaː]; lit.
 'Hushaby' or 'Shush') is a song by Latvian indie rock band Sudden Lights, released on 27 January 2023.
-The song is set to represent Latvia in the Eurovision Song Contest 2023 after winning Supernova 2023, Latvia's national selection for that year's Eurovision Song Contest.
+The song represented Latvia in the Eurovision Song Contest 2023 after winning Supernova 2023, Latvia's national selection for that year's Eurovision Song Contest.

 Background

 In interviews, the band stated that "Aijā" was made with the purpose of being a lullaby, in the sense that it would make people sleep easier.
-During an interview with Eurovision fan-site That Eurovision Site, they stated that with "bad things" happening around the world, they had wanted to create a song that would distract listeners from those issues.
-In another interview with Eurovision fan-site Eurovision Fun, the band wanted viewers to feel as if they were on a "rock concert on stage".
+During an interview with Eurovision fan-site That Eurovision Site, they stated that due to "bad things" happening around the world, they wanted to create a song that would distract listeners from those issues.
+In another interview with Eurovision fan-site Eurovision Fun, the band stated that they wanted viewers to feel as if they were on a "rock concert on stage".